digao-dalpiaz/DzListHeader/readme.md

 `ColorShape: TColor` = Color of dash that's indicate moving or resising orientation

-`Columns: TListHeaderColumns` = Columns Collection
+`Columns: TDzListHeaderColumns` = Columns Collection

 `HeaderHeight: Integer` = Fixed Header Height (you can type multiple-lines in Column Caption if you want)